PLP-WebTechnologies/feb-2025-final-project-and-deployment-TheODDYSEY/README.md

-# Kenya Nature Blog - Final Project
+# PLP Final Project : Kenya Nature Blog

 ## Project Overview
 Kenya Nature Blog is a responsive, multi-page website dedicated to showcasing Kenya's natural beauty, wildlife, and conservation efforts.
 The website serves as a platform for nature enthusiasts to discover Kenya's diverse ecosystems, from the lush Kakamega Forest to the expansive Maasai Mara and the majestic Mount Kenya.